 Enable Copado DX

 Select this checkbox if you want to activate Copado DX in the pipeline.

 Copado DX Mode

 Use this picklist field to define the metadata sources for your scratch org (Git package, Salesforce package, branches or org metadata).

-- Projects: In this tab, you can link the record of the project associated with the pipeline.
+In this tab, you can add the connections for the different environments in your pipeline.

 If you have any projects linked to the pipeline, they will be displayed on this tab.

 If you have created a view on the Pipeline page, this view will be displayed under the Views tab.